-To increase productivity at Navyug, maintain craftsmanship of the code, keeping the developers motivated and involved we researched few papers and related them with our inhouse case studies.
-Our finding were as follows:
+To increase productivity at Navyug, maintain craftsmanship of the code, keeping the developers motivated and involved we researched few papers and related them with our in-house case studies.
+Our finding was as follows:

 Level of ownership is highest when developers:

 ii) they have contributed to the feature/code in question

 iii) they perceive code quality as high

 iv) they believe the product will satisfy user needs

 For a team to work efficiently on any part of the system, at least one of them needs to know how that part of the system works end to end.
 Without enough context, one might struggle, slow down, or be blocked in working on a feature.
 Code ownership seems to vary with the context that the developer has to code about; the more the developer knows, the higher the sense of ownership.
 Knowledge silos, the increasing size of the code base, or the increasing/ changing number of developers working together can make a developer lose the deep context level understanding of the system.